daiyousei-qz/glsld/README.md

 - vcpkg-toolchain-file: `<vcpkg-root>/scripts/buildsystems/vcpkg.cmake`
 - vcpkg-triplet: `x64-linux`

-For other platforms, please use whatever configuration that works for you.
+For other platforms, GLSLD may also work because it is written with pure standard c++ and a few cross-platform libraies.
+Please use whatever configuration that works for you.